Christine Todd Whitman: Post 9/11 air quality claims controversy

 A July 2003 report from the EPA Office of Solid Waste and Emergency Response provided extensive documentation supporting many of the inspector general's conclusions.
 The report further found that the White House had "convinced EPA to add reassuring statements and delete cautionary ones" by having the National Security Council control EPA communications after the September 11 attacks.
 On June 27, 2003, after having several public conflicts with the Bush administration, Whitman resigned.

-In December 2007, legal proceedings began on the responsibility of government officials in the aftermath of the September 11, 2001 attacks.
+In December 2006, legal proceedings began on the responsibility of government officials in the aftermath of the September 11, 2001 attacks.
 Whitman was among the defendants.
 The plaintiffs alleged that Whitman was at fault for saying that the downtown New York air was safe in the aftermath of the attacks.

-In April 2008, the United States Court of Appeals for the Second Circuit overruled the district court, holding that as EPA administrator, Whitman could not be held liable for assuring the World Trade Center area residents that the air was safe for breathing after the buildings collapsed.
-The court ruled that Whitman had based her statement on contradictory information from President Bush.
-The U.S. Department of Justice had argued that holding the agency liable would establish a risky legal precedent because such holding would make public officials afraid of making public statements.
+On April 20, 2007, a three-judge panel of the 2nd U.S. Circuit Court of Appeals ruled that Whitman and other EPA officials could not be held liable for saying that the air was safe to breathe.
+The panel "reasoned that the government's interest in returning New York to normalcy following the attacks should protect it from lawsuits alleging that the government made false statements about air quality."

 In an interview in 2007, Whitman stated that Vice President Dick Cheney's insistence on easing air pollution controls, not the personal reasons she cited at the time, led to her resignation.
 At the time, Cheney pushed the EPA to institute a new rule allowing power plants to make major alterations without installing costly new pollution controls.
 Whitman stepped down in protest against such demand by the White House, she said.
 She decided that because she did not agree with the rule, she would not be able to defend it if it were to be challenged in a legal action.
 The federal court eventually overturned the rule on the ground that it violated the Clean Air Act.